Is a Credit Score Needed for the Costco Anywhere Visa® Card by Citi?

 If you have a limited credit history or are interested in improving your credit score before you apply, here are a few ways to help build your credit.

-• Make payments on time: Payment history is generally the largest factor in calculating your credit score, so consistently making payments on time may help improve your creditworthiness.
+• Make payments on time: Payment history is generally the largest factor in calculating your credit score, so consistently making payments on time may help improve your credit score.

 • Keep credit utilization low: You may be able to improve your score by keeping your utilization low.
 A good target is to keep utilization under 30% of available credit.
 To do this, try to consistently pay your credit card bills in full each month.